 In Vienna, Hitler lived an impoverished lifestyle.
 He made very little money as a general labourer and by selling watercolor works of art on the streets of the city.
 Also, his mother Klara, helped support him with what money she could.
 He applied to enter the Academy of Fine Arts in Vienna in 1907 and again in 1908 but was rejected both times.
 When his mother died in late 1907, Hitler was forced to live in hostels and homeless shelters.

 Many events in his early life led to his hatred towards the Jewish people.
 It is believed that the beginnings of Hitler’s anti-Semitism began during his time in Vienna.
+Anti-Semitism is a hatred or prejudice towards Jewish people.
 The Austro-Hungarian Empire was made up of many different races and in his book, Mein Kampf, Hitler stated that it was in the Austrian city of Vienna that he developed his anger and resentment towards the Jewish people.
 Regardless, Hitler’s anti-Semite views grew in intensity during his time in World War I.

 Hitler left Vienna in 1913 and moved to Munich, Germany.
 It is widely believed that he fled Austria-Hungary to avoid being conscripted into the Austrian army, due to his hatred of the mix of ethnicities that existed in the Austro-Hungarian Empire at the time.
 While in Munich, Hitler volunteered to serve in the German Army for World War I, which had just begun.
 Hitler was appointed to the Bavarian Reserve Infantry Regiment and served as a dispatch runner on the Western Front.
 While he was often far from the frontlines of battle, he did participate at several key World War I battles, including: First Battle of Ypres, Battle of the Somme, Battle of Arras and the Battle of Passchendaele (Third Battle of Ypres).
 He was wounded at the Battle of the Somme by an exploding shell and spent the next two months recovering in hospital.
 He was again wounded near the end of the war, when he was temporarily blinded by a mustard gas attack.
 It was during his time in the hospital after the mustard gas attack that he learned of Germany’s surrender to the Allied Powers.
 For his bravery and service in the war Hitler was awarded several honors, including: two Iron Crosses, Cross of Military Merit, and the Wound Badge.